Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 Drawing Revision and RFQ Control

-Approved Data Used Throughout
+Approved Data Used Across Casting and Machining

 Release Scope Defined Before Shipment

-Release Criteria Defined in Advance
+Release Evidence Defined in Advance

-Case Snapshots for Sand Cast OEM Parts
+Case Evidence for Machined Sand Cast OEM Parts

 Aluminum Sand Casting | EV Thermal Management

-EV Aluminum Thermal Housing
+Aluminum Thermal Housing with Machined Sealing Interface

 Problem Pressure integrity risk and flange distortion

-CTQ Sealing flatness and leak-sensitive interface
+CTQ Sealing flatness, machined datum, and leak-sensitive interface

 Ductile Iron Sand Casting | Chemical Pump Component

-Ductile Iron Pump Body with Core-Controlled Geometry
+Ductile Iron Pump Body with Core-Controlled Internal Geometry

 Problem Core shift risk and thread alignment variation

-CTQ Wall-thickness consistency and threaded port accuracy
+CTQ Wall-thickness consistency, datum alignment, and threaded port accuracy

 Result Released with controlled wall-thickness variation and full gauge acceptance on defined machined ports

-Upload Drawings for Sand Casting Review
+Upload Drawings for Sand Casting DFM Review

 What to Send